sta/websocket-sharp/README.md

 websocket-sharp supports the **[Per-message Compression][compression]** extension.
 (But it doesn't support with the [extension parameters].)

-If you would like to enable this extension as a WebSocket client, you should set like the following.
+If you would like to enable this extension as a WebSocket client, you should set such as the following.

 ```cs
 ws.Compression = CompressionMethod.Deflate;